muhanzhang/IGMC/README.md

 Update
 ------
+11/23/2020: Optimized the subgraph extraction speed further.
+On large datasets it shows up to 20 times speed-up.

 8/27/2020: Significantly improved the subgraph extraction speed.
 With an 8-core machine, now it only takes 30 seconds and 10 minutes to extract subgraphs for ml_100k and ml_1m, respectively.
 Using --dynamic-dataset also shows about 50% speed-up.

 About